Alfie Barbeary: Early life

+Club career

 Barbeary permanently entered Wasps’ Senior Academy squad for the 2019–20 season.
-After featuring in a Cup game with the senior team in 2018 as a substitute hooker, he spent some time in on loan with Nottingham R.F.C. during the 2019–20 RFU Championship, still being dually registered with Wasps.
+After featuring in a Cup game with the senior team in 2018 as a substitute hooker, he spent some time in on loan with Nottingham during the 2019–20 RFU Championship, still being dual registered with Wasps.

-Barbeary made his first start with the Coventry club in the Premiership on the 9 September 2020, scoring a hat trick against Leicester, making a strong impression playing as a blindside flanker.
+Barbeary made his first Premiership start at the Ricoh Arena on 9 September 2020, scoring a hat trick against Leicester, making a strong impression playing as a blindside flanker.
 He became only the second player to score a treble on his first Premiership debut, after former Kiwis' winger Lesley Vainikolo.

-Barbeary was called by Eddie Jones to the senior England team in November 2020 for the Autumn Nations Cup final.

-In the following December, Barbeary made his European debut with Wasps, starting as a number 8 in both fixtures against the Dragons and Montpellier.
+In December 2020, Barbeary made his European club debut, starting as a number 8 in both fixtures against the Dragons and Montpellier.
 Already successful in Wales, he proved to be instrumental in the home performance against MHR, proving to be a decisive forward, breaking lines and scoring tries, but also showing his back skills with kicks, offloads and try assists, and eventually being named man of the match.

-Barbeary however ended the year with an ankle syndesmosis injury, only allowing him to get back on the fields in late March 2021, making the headlines as an early substitute against Newcastle Falcons, allowing his team to win the game after a come-back.
+Barbeary however ended the year with an ankle syndesmosis injury, only allowing him to get back on the field in late March 2021, making the headlines as an early substitute against Newcastle Falcons, allowing his team to win the game after a come-back.

 Wasps entered administration on 17 October 2022 and Barbeary was made redundant along with all other players and coaching staff.
-On 20 November 2022, it was confirmed that Barbeary signed for Premiership rivals Bath on a long-term deal from the 2022-23 season.
+On 20 November 2022, it was confirmed that Barbeary had signed for Premiership rivals Bath on a long-term deal from the 2022-23 season.

+International career

+Having already captained England under-18, Barbeary made his debut for the under-20 side in the last round of the 2019 Six Nations against Scotland, scoring a try after coming on as a replacement hooker.
+Later that year he was a member of the squad that finished fifth at the 2019 World Rugby Under 20 Championship.

+In November 2020 Barbeary received his first call up to the senior England squad.
+In February 2024 he scored a try for England A against Portugal.

 Style of play

-Alfie Barbeary was a centre through most of his youth career, naming Ma'a Nonu and Mathieu Bastareaud as his biggest influences.
+Barbeary was a centre through most of his youth career, naming Ma'a Nonu and Mathieu Bastareaud as his biggest influences.
 However, after entering Wasps' under-15 team he moved to the front row, becoming a hooker at both club and international levels.
 He has also frequently played in the back row, either as a flanker or a number 8.

 Despite being viewed, including by head coach Eddie Jones', as a hooker in both England's youth and senior teams, — it is in the back row that Barbeary first took the spotlight with Wasps.
 In November 2021, it was reported that he would focus on the back row, with Jones' blessing.